MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/notification/notification-recall-method.md

 ## Return Value
 *Ok*
 &emsp;Type: [Boolean](../boolean/boolean-data-type.md)
-**true** if it succeeds in sending a recall request to the client; otherwise **false**.
-The same notification can be recalled more than once, without failing.
-Also, a notification can be recalled successfully even if it hasn't been sent.
-If you omit this optional return value and the operation does not execute successfully, a runtime error will occur.
+**true** if it succeeds in sending the notification; otherwise **false** If you omit this optional return value and the operation does not execute successfully, a runtime error will occur.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)